 Our private training academy at Longcross Studios is set within our own and much larger self-contained building.
 Longcross (our South London Academy) has the largest film studio space in the UK and Europe, including a backlot with over 200 acres.
 Longcross Film Studios is famous for many blockbusters some of which are: Killing Eve 3, War Horse; Alice in wonderland; Aladdin; James Bond- SkyFall and the ever-popular TV series Call the Midwife.
 Most recently, Death on the Nile (2020) and Dr Strange in the Multiverse of Madness (2021).
 Since 1926, Elstree Studios has been home to some of the most successful films and television shows.
 Over the years, thousands of famous productions have been made here (too many to list) but mentioning a few: The Indiana Jones and Star Wars Trilogies; Roger Rabbit; Saving Private Ryan; Big Brother; Paddington; The Voice; Strictly Come Dancing; East-Enders; The Chase; Celebrity Juice; Room 101, The Crown and Little Mix – The Search.

-Having facilities in both South and North London opens a wide set of opportunities for our Brushstroke trained make-up artists.
-Many of our graduates having worked on the productions listed above.
+Having facilities in both South and North London opens a wide set of opportunities for our Brushstroke-trained make-up artists.
+Many of our graduates have worked on the productions listed above.
 We are the make-up and hair school of choice for students seeking professional training that inspires and prepares them for a career in the exciting world of film, TV, stage and fashion.
-We’re highly regarded by the industry, having trained many professional make-up and hair artists now working in various creative roles around the world (See students achievements).
+We’re highly regarded by the industry, having trained many professional make-up and hair artists now working in various creative roles around the world (See student’s achievements).

 12. Continual Learning